cf-convention/cf-convention.github.io/faq.md

 This page covers many of the most common questions asked about the Climate and Forecast conventions (and Standard Names).
 If you have a question that isn't on this list, please ask it of the CF-metadata mail list, so that the CF community can respond.
 We will use that list as the basis for additional content for this set of questions.

+Note that many links in this FAQ point to the CF 1.6 specification (the currently released version).
+However, others point to the in-progress CF 1.7 standard, which may provide better explanations or context, or more advanced capabilities.
+The CF 1.7 specification is still in development, but since the newer text generally is not in conflict with the CF 1.6 specification, it is a good source of best practices to follow.

 The questions are organized by topic.
 Click on any question to go to its answer.

 ------------